Mrhacker6/ML-Projects/README.md

 Improve Customer Targeting: Segmenting customers allows businesses to tailor prices based on willingness to pay or loyalty.

+# Regression Model

+Here is the Code and the Dataset for the Regression model in Machine Learning in R language.

 Balance Supply and Demand: Dynamic pricing helps to balance product availability with demand, ensuring smoother operations.
 ## Acknowledgements